Hesperian Health Guides

 How to use:

 To treat genital warts first protect the area around the wart with petroleum jelly.
-Then put on the trichloroacetic acid.
-It will hurt for 15 to 30 minutes.
+Then put on the trichloroacetic acid and leave on for 30 minutes.
 Then clean off.
-Repeat after a week if necessary, but do not use this more than 1 time each week.
+Repeat once a week for 4 to 6 weeks.
+Do not use this more than 1 time each week.

 Important